Fighting the good fight

 - 2017: In re Lumber Liquidators Chinese-Manufactured Laminate Flooring Durability Marketing and Sales Practices Litigation, MDL 2743, in the United States District Court for the Eastern District of Virginia.
 Case dealt with laminate flooring sold nationwide that allegedly failed to meet recognized durability standards.
 Status: Pending resolution.

 - 2016: In re Windsor Windows Wood Clad Window Products Liability Litigation, MDL 2688, in the United States District Court for the Eastern District of Wisconsin.
 Case dealt with windows sold nationwide that allegedly permitted water intrusion.
-Status: Pending resolution.
+Status: Settled.

 - University of Illinois at Urbana-Champaign: B.A. in Philosophy

 - Wake Forest University School of Law: J.D.

 Let’s start talking about your case right now with a free consultation!

 Whether you’re certain that you have a case or just want to talk to an experienced lawyer, we’re here to help.
 No matter how complex the case or how daunting the opposition, we fight for our clients every step of the way.

 Toll free: 855-926-2889